How to Find a Divorce Record in Arizona

 Government public record search portals and third party public record websites both may provide court records search tools, which can help find divorce records, though record availability usually varies widely.
 Divorce records in particular may simply not be available through either source.
 The Arizona Judicial Branch provides an online portal for court records, including divorce records.
 Unfortunately, this only provides information contained in 177 out of the 184 courts in the state.
 It is recommended to communicate with the Superior Court Clerk directly or by mail.

-Divorce Records by Mail
+How to Get Arizona Divorce Records by Mail

 Arizona divorce records can be accessed by mail by mailing in a request including all information listed above into the county clerk’s office in the courthouse where the divorce was heard and finalized.
 Usually, it is required to also submit a photocopy of a government identification along with the written request, along with a check or money order of the determined amount.
 It is also possible to fill out and submit the online request form and have the records sent through the mail.
 Note that these forms may vary between counties, and should be researched on a case-to-case basis.

-Divorce Records In-Person
+How to Get Arizona Divorce Records In-Person

 To gain access to and obtain divorce records in-person, it is also required to ascertain which county courthouse the divorce took place in.
 Once the requesting party has determined which county clerk’s office to visit, they should make sure to have access to all the information that may be required.
 In-person requests are generally fulfilled on the same day.